tumanob/Lib.KG/wp-content/plugins/wp-sitemap-page/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Add Hebrew translation
+= 1.5.2 =
+* Fix a compatibility problem with WPML (more details here : http://wpml.org/forums/topic/wp-sitemap-page/ )
+= 1.5.1 =
+* Update the translation for the following language: French, Russian, German, Sweden, Italian, Spanish, Hungarian and Portuguese.
+= 1.5.0 =
+* Add the taxonomy
+* Feature to add a nofollow attribute to the page, post and custom post type links
+* Feature to show only the private pages
+= 1.4.0 =
+* Fix bug about the missing &lt;ul&gt; tags
+* Fix the class attribute name of some &lt;h2&gt; tags
+* Do not display the titles with the attribute display_title="false".
+It give the opportunity to create a sitemap in any languages of your choice
+* Improve the functionnality to exclude pages and posts
+* Possibility to exclude the content protected by password
-= 1.3.0 =
+* Add some hooks to help others developers to adapt the sitemap = 1.3.0 =
 * Possibility to add a sitemap with any of these elements : category, tag, archive or author
 * Improve the back-office interface